erikknorren/nuxt3-starter/README.md

 <h2 id="nuxt-security">Nuxt Security</h2>

-`yarn add h3 nuxt-security`
+`yarn add nuxt-security`

 Nuxt Security is an [OWASP Top 10](https://cheatsheetseries.owasp.org/cheatsheets/Nodejs_Security_Cheat_Sheet.html#nodejs-security-cheat-sheet) module that adds a few security improvements in form of a customizable server middlewares to your Nuxt 3 application.
 All middlewares can be modified or disabled if needed.
 They can also be configured to work only on certain routes.
 By default all middlewares are configured to work globally.
-This everything on approach is chosen to make it easy to ship a secure application without having to worry about security headers, as opposed to have to configure every security header yourself.
-For example:
+This everything on approach is chosen to make it easy to ship a secure application without having to configure security headers.
+The module also ships with additional security features by default, for example:

-- Request rate limiting
-- Request size limiting
+- Request size limiting: default size limit set to 2mb request and 8mb file upload.
-- XSS Validator
+- Request rate limiting: default rate limit set to 150 requests per hour.
-- CORS Handler
+- CORS Handler: default origin set to \*.

 Add the following to the **modules array of nuxt.config.ts**: